splunk/observability-workshop/docs/victorops/getting_started/multipass.md

 Click on the **Settings** icon again, but this time select **My Profile**.

 The Ream can be found in the middle of the page within the Organizations section.
-In this example it is `us1`, make a note of this in your `values document` using the `REALM` parameter.
+In this example it is `us1`, make a note of this in your `values.txt` using the `REALM` parameter.

 ![Realm](../../images/victorops/m7-realm.png)